YOSSHUA/Docker/Reference.md

 * `-d` run the container in detached mode(in the background)
 * `-p <host-port>:<container-port>` map the host port to the container port
 * `<image-name>` is the image to use

+It's important to mention that a container exist to provide a service.
+If it's not assigned any task, the container will go down immediatly after it's started.

 <br>